rubymonsters/coaching/index.md

   of hashes.
 Later mention the new syntax, but keep using the old one for at least a while.

-* The same is true for little used language features.
+* Skip little used language features.
 You want your group get to the point where they can write useful and interesting code.
 Many language features, even if we use them often, just aren't required for that.
-Why bother introducing for and while loops, lambdas, splats, class variables, even conditional assignments, and default arguments.
+Why bother introducing for and while loops, lambdas, splats, class variables, even conditional assignments, or default arguments.
 Instead, obey the 80/20 rule and teach simple code first.
 Get them to the point where they can write their own stuff.
 You can always introduce more language features later.

 * Start teaching tests using `test/unit`: Tests are just methods (which they already know), and there's no extra overhead or setup involved.
 They'll just